Linux or Windows?

 The choice of operating system depends on the project objectives.
 Windows and Linux have their own advantages.

 However, Linux does not support some Windows applications: ASP and ASP.NET, Microsoft Access, Microsoft Exchange, Microsoft SharePoint, Visual Basic, Remote Desktop and others.
-Also, a Windows VPS is easier to manage
+Additionally, Windows VPS hosting provides a more intuitive management experience.

 You can deploy servers with the following Linux distributions: